 One of our fundamental principals of farming the Pipers Farm way is to grow livestock slowly.
 By selecting the right breeds, with the right diet, we let animals grow at a natural pace.
 This is of paramount importance to the health and welfare of our stock and it also ensures an animal has developed a proper bone structure and texture in the meat – resulting in real eating quality.

 We are also passionate about the Slow Food movement, a grassroots

 Making sure we have enough food for the future and looking after our planet for the next generation is so important to us as a business.
 Reducing food waste is a key part of preserving a healthy and sustainable countryside.

 We are a zero to landfill business.
 Our waste is sorted into recycling materials and matter for the local biodigester that is turned into energy and then compost to feed the land.

-Sounds strange doesn’t it coming from a farmers and butchers, however we do believe we should all cut down on the amount of meat we eat, it is simply not sustainable.
+Sounds strange, doesn’t it, coming from farmers and butchers?
+However, we do believe we should all cut down on the amount of meat we eat, it is simply not sustainable.
 Meat has along the lines lost its value, with products like cheap chicken so readily available we have become so detached from the long process it takes to produce food.